wilburluce/ng-component-ideas/README.md

 ### Some Best Practices for Angular Components
-After working with Angular components for a while, I found a couple of things that demanded a better approach:
+After working with Angular components for a while, I found a couple of things that nagged me to find a better approach:
 1) Managing rxjs subscriptions - the need to unsubscribe from observables with potential for memory leaks.
 I found in most cases, the [async pipe](https://angular.io/api/common/AsyncPipe#description) can handle subscribing and unsubscribing for me.
 2) Writing components that only render when necessary.
 Angular's default change detection strategy gives a great out of box experience, but frequently causes needless re-renders.
 When I first looked at the OnPush change detection strategy it looked like going from big guard rails to no guard rails.
 But after digging deeper, I discovered my go-to approach for managing subscriptions (the async pipe) could also assist with OnPush change detection.

-In addition to the benefits of using the async pipe - which is nothing really new, I use a simple concept that has made my code simpler: I combine all observables used in the template into a single observable.
-This frequently blah blah
-1) Enable simpler unit tests - since component methods often will use unwrapped data, mocking is easier
-2) Easier to review code.
-If a component follows this pattern, a reviewer will not have to dig deep into subscribe callbacks and unsubscribes.

 ### How to avoid subscribe and unsubscribe.